Fact check: Any truth behind the viral Kamala Harris claims? – DW – 07/25/2024

 A reverse image search shows that the video and its audio track have been circulating since May 2023, and also that it has been manipulated, possibly with the help of artificial intelligence.
 In the original footage, Harris is speaking about reproductive rights at an event at Howard University in 2023.
 In a video of Harris' speech that can be found on Facebook, she starts speaking at minute 57.
 The fake video begins at timecode 01:01:08.

 This claim about the US vice president is also not new.
-A reverse image search brings up posts from 2022, and it is in March of that year, not long after Russia's full-scale invasion of Ukraine, that Harris actually said these words on the radio program "The Morning Hustle."
+A reverse image search brings up posts from 2022, and it is in March of that year, not long after Russia launched its full-scale invasion of Ukraine, that Harris actually said these words on the radio program "The Morning Hustle."
 The excerpt can be found here on YouTube.
 Harris' quote begins at 03:12.

-If one listens to the whole interview, it becomes clear why Harris used such simple wording.
+Listening to the whole interview, it becomes clear why Harris used such simple wording.
 The presenter asks her specifically to break down the situation "in layman's terms for people who don't understand what's going on."
-Thus, in the posts circulating today, Harris' words have been taken out of context and give the wrong impression, particularly if one considers her more detailed comments afterward.
+Thus, in the posts circulating now, Harris' words have been taken out of context and give the wrong impression, particularly if one considers her more detailed comments afterward.

 This article was originally written in German.